JuliaPOMDP/POMDPs.jl/docs/src/example_gridworld_mdp.md

     # Define the length of the state space, number of grid locations plus the terminal state
     Base.length(mdp::GridWorldMDP) = mdp.size_x * mdp.size_y + 1

-    # `states` now returns the mdp, which we will constructur our iterator from
+    # `states` now returns the mdp, which we will construct our iterator from
     POMDPs.states(mdp::GridWorldMDP) = mdp

     function Base.getindex(mdp::GridWorldMDP, si::Int) # Enables mdp[si]